MSVWalker/Reddit-Games/Meme-Gen/README.md

 ## Meme Gen (Reddit Game)

-A Devvit-based meme generator that lets Redditors pick a template, add text, emojis, stickers, drawings, and extra images, then download or post the result.
+A Devvit-based meme generator that lets Redditors pick a template, add text, emojis, stickers, drawings, and extra images, then download the result.
 The app ships with a playful splash screen, gallery-driven template picker, and a full-screen canvas editor with draggable/rotatable layers.

 ### Features

 - **Template gallery:** Popular meme bases ready to launch into the editor.
 - **Rich canvas editor:** Drag, rotate, and resize text, emojis, stickers, and uploaded images.
 - **Drawing tools:** Freehand strokes with undo plus custom brush size/color.
-- **One-tap saving:** Export to image; Devvit hooks to create subreddit posts.
+- **One-tap saving:** Export to image for quick sharing anywhere.

 ### Prerequisites